mosen/buildy/README.md

 ====

 Buildy is a build system for javascript/node.js projects.

-The aim is:
+It acts like a sequence of 'piped' commands.

+Main features:
-    - relatively brief syntax
+    - relatively brief syntax.
-    - asynchronous build tasks
+    - completely asynchronous.
-    - sequential and parallel build tasks (where possible).
+    - sequential and parallel build tasks (its up to you how the build will flow).

-*It's really really young right now, so API may change*

-I compare it to the core philosophy of vows.js:

-> The first, and obvious reason is that node.js is asynchronous, and therefore our tests should be.
-> The second reason is to make tests which target I/O run much faster, by running them concurrently.
+*WARNING: API Still in development, and may change without notice*

 Do things
 =========